Peter Navarro: Trump campaign advisor

-In 2016, Navarro served as an economic policy adviser to Donald Trump's 2016 presidential campaign.
-He advocated for an isolationist and protectionist American foreign policy.
+According to Navarro, his first contact with Donald Trump came after a 2011 blog post in the Los Angeles Times that described Trump's supposed 20 favorite books on China, which included Death by China.
+Though whether the interview is authentic is uncertain, it still prompted an exchange of messages with Trump.
+Navarro received a letter as a reply by Trump assistant Rhona Graff, with the letter containing Trump's handwritten notes.
+Navarro continued to exchange notes with Trump through Graff afterwards.
+In 2016, Navarro served as an economic policy adviser to Trump's 2016 presidential campaign.
+Navarro was invited to be an advisor after Trump's advisor and son-in-law Jared Kushner saw on Amazon that he co-wrote Death by China.
+In his memoir Breaking History, Kushner wrote that he liked the thesis of Death by China so much that he hired the "eccentric former professor" as the Trump campaign's trade adviser.

+According to Navarro's memoir, he was strolling on Victoria Beach near his home in Laguna Beach, California, when he got a call from Stephen Miller; they talked about an upcoming Trump speech in Pittsburgh that blamed globalization for the shuttering of steel mills; Navarro called the speech "pure MAGA magic".
+During the campaign, Navarro advocated for an isolationist and protectionist American foreign policy.
+Miller was the primary advocate for having Navarro join the campaign full time.
+Navarro was given an office on the 14th floor of Trump Tower, where he worked on economic plans that heavily focused on starting a trade war against China.
 Navarro and the international private equity investor Wilbur Ross authored an economic plan for the Trump campaign in September 2016.
-Navarro was invited to be an adviser after Trump's advisor and son-in-law Jared Kushner saw on Amazon that he co-wrote Death by China.
 When told that the Tax Policy Center assessment of Trump's economic plan said it would reduce federal revenues by $6 trillion and reduce economic growth in the long term, Navarro said that the analysis demonstrated "a high degree of analytical and political malfeasance".
-When the Peterson Institute for International Affairs estimated that Trump's economic plan would cost millions of Americans their jobs, Navarro said that writers at the Peterson Institute "weave a false narrative and they come up with some phony numbers."
+When the Peterson Institute for International Economics estimated that Trump's economic plan would cost millions of Americans their jobs, Navarro said that writers at the Peterson Institute "weave a false narrative and they come up with some phony numbers."

 According to MIT economist Simon Johnson, the economic plan essay authored by Navarro and Ross for Trump during the campaign had projections "based on assumptions so unrealistic that they seem to have come from a different planet.
 If the United States really did adopt Trump's plan, the result would be an immediate and unmitigated disaster."
+In October 2016, along with Wilbur Ross and Andrew Puzder, Navarro co-authored an essay titled "Donald Trump's Contract with the American Voter".
 When 370 economists, including 19 Nobel laureates, signed a letter warning against Trump's stated economic policies in November 2016, Navarro said that the letter was "an embarrassment to the corporate offshoring wing of the economist profession who continues to insist bad trade deals are good for America."

-In October 2016, along with Wilbur Ross and Andy Puzder, Navarro co-authored an essay titled "Economic Analysis of Donald Trump's Contract with the American Voter".